GreatGameDota/Multilayer-Perceptron-Library/README.md

 Base functions for layer math ported from python from NothingButNumpy blog series (below).
 Matrix function library made by [GreatGameDota](https://github.com/GreatGameDota) .
 Library inspired by Tensorflow.js

+<i>Disclaimer: This library is very slow for large data sets and can only handle one output</i>

 ## Examples

 ### XOR